 The Academy is aware of the need to ensure that people from all backgrounds can benefit from our activities and that those in financial hardship are not excluded.
-As a joint proprietor of the Associated Board of the Royal Schools of Music (ABRSM), the Academy is both strategically and financially committed to providing bursaries at both junior and senior levels, as well as cocontributing to regional schemes to identify and support young musicians from underrepresented areas.
+As a joint proprietor of the ABRSM, the Academy is both strategically and financially committed to providing bursaries at both junior and senior levels, as well as co-contributing to regional schemes to identify and support young musicians from underrepresented areas.
+We acknowledge that, in relation to HESA benchmark figures, the Academy recruits too few students from Low Participation Neighbourhoods and from state schools.
+Financial barriers encountered at pre-HE stage are the main explanation for this: students from low-income family backgrounds are unlikely to have the benefit of sustained, high quality one-to-one vocal or instrumental tuition, or the opportunity to join elite youth music ensembles.

-The OfS requires the Academy to have an Access and Participation Plan.
+The OfS requires the Academy to have an Access and Participation Plan, published our website.
 Details of expenditure under this plan are included in Notes 7 and 9 of the financial statements.
 Successful projects including Chance to Play (whereby bursaries and additional classes are offered to our First Strings Experience), schools interventions via Open Academy, bursaries for and the management of Primary and Junior Academy continue, along with a number of school open days and holiday workshops arranged by the Museum.

-The newly appointed Dean of Students and new role of Access and Participation Manager have led to an increased capacity for the strategic development of relationships with schools and music hubs, as direct channels for creating greater access to the Academy.
-Additionally, research conducted by Andrea Spain - providing case studies of nation-wide significant examples of access to classical music education and skills development - has given a strong foundation from which to develop, build and learn about routes to increasing access.
+The Dean of Students and Access and Participation Manager have enabled the strategic development of relationships with schools and music hubs, as direct channels for creating greater access to the Academy.